mifi/instauto/README.md

 - Create a new directory with a file like [example.js](https://github.com/mifi/instauto/blob/master/example.js)

 - Adjust your `example.js` to your needs.
-If you want to see how it would work without doing any actual actions, use the `dryRun: true` option.
+If you want to see how it would work without doing any invasive actions, use the `dryRun: true` option.
+Toggle `headless` to see it in action.

 - Open a terminal in the directory

-- Run `npm install puppeteer instauto`
+- Run `yarn add puppeteer instauto`

 - Run `node example`